 The Triggers field for a rule identifies the rule set the rule triggers.
-Triggering rules are identified in the Rules pane with a symbol.
+Triggering rules are identified in the Rules pane with a 💆 symbol.
 A rule set can be triggered by multiple rules.
 A rule can trigger the rule set it belongs to.

 If a rule set is triggered by a rule, the trigger is listed in the lower portion of the right-hand pane for the rule set.
 Double-click the name of a trigger in the list to navigate to the corresponding rule in the lefthand pane.
-Select the triggering rule and click the button next to the Triggers field in the right-hand pane.
-The Select Triggered Rule Set window opens.